Today the Venice Paparazzi spotlight shines on the von Hoffmann family Todd, Theo and Kristina.

 Todd: More of a lifestyle than “business.”
 I came to LA for a brief visit before sailing around the Pacific, had waaaay too much fun, and blew my travel fund.
 A friend from The Improv in NYC got me a job in the mailroom at ICM.
 Eventually I became a development executive and manager of writers before turning to writing myself.

-Kristina: When I was born, my Mom went into the environmental industry to work on oceans conservation, so taking this path was probably fate.
-As for my beloved side gigs, I’ve been thrifting since I was 12 (RIP Out of the Closet) and started practicing yoga at 21.
-I took a class in college, hated it, and then two years later, ended up in a different class with my boyfriend at the time and absolutely loved it.
-I have maintained a practice ever since (though not the guy ☺).
-It’s all about the right timing and teacher.
+Kristina: When I was born my Mom went into the environmental industry to work on oceans conservation, so taking this path was a natural fit.
+As for my beloved side gigs, I’ve been thrifting since I was 12 (RIP Out of the Closet) and most of the clothes I own are resale or hand-me-downs.
+I took my first yoga class in college, hated it (it was 2 hours long!), but then two years later I ended up in a vinyasa class here in Venice with someone I was dating at the time and absolutely fell in love with it.
+I dove in right away and have maintained a devotional practice ever since with a series of talented westside teachers.
+It’s all about timing and the right instructor.

 Theo: I moved out to California in 1980 and worked in the entertainment industry at ICM and CAA for many years.
 Then, thankfully, I was awarded a job at American Oceans Campaign after Kristina was born and well… the rest is history.
 Became a fierce advocate of environmental protection, clean eating, organic produce and living a healthy lifestyle.